 As for critics who say argue that wrestling is a dangerous sport for girls, Mr. Smith said wrestling is no more dangerous than karate or judo, which many girls are already involved in.

-KeywordsBronx High School of Science, Furusho, PSAL, Beat the Streets, Smith, Bertsch, Hoch, CMSV, NYLS, New York State Board of Regents, Charter High School for Law and Social Justice, Sullivan, Marisco, LaMarsh, Rajamani
+KeywordsBronx High School of Science, Furusho, PSAL, Beat the Streets, Smith, Bertsch, Hoch, CMSV, NYLS, New York State Board of Regents, Charter High School for Law and Social Justice, Sullivan, Marisco, LaMarsh, Maya Rajamani